vasisouv/vuetify-showcase-app/README.md

 #### Jobs Feed

-The jobs feed module allows the user to:
+The jobs feed module fetches data from a json-server, deployed on a DigitalOcean vm and allows the user to:

 * Sort jobs (Ascending/Descending) based on:
     * Date